debiki/talkyard/docker/fakemail/README.md

 The cert, `fakemail-publ-test-self-signed.crt`, is placed here:
-`../app-dev/fakemail-publ-test-self-signed.crt`, so it can be copied into the Java dev Docker image, and added to Java's cert store [26UKWD2].
+`../app-dev/fakemail-publ-test-self-signed.crt`, so it can be copied into the app-dev Docker image, and added to the Java cert store [26UKWD2].